avajs/ava/docs/recipes/endpoint-testing-with-mongoose.md

 ## Reusing the configuration across files

-You may choose to abstract code for `test.before`, `test.beforeEach`, `test.afterEach.always` and `test.after.always` into a separate file.

-To see a demo of this configuration file, look at https://github.com/zellwk/ava-mdb-test
+You may choose to extract the code for the `test.before`, `test.beforeEach`, `test.afterEach.always` and `test.after.always` hooks into a separate file.
+Have a look at https://github.com/zellwk/ava-mdb-test for an example.

-## Why `test.serial` instead of `test`
+## Using `test.serial` instead of `test`

-You need Mongoose to use the same connection in both your app and AVA to test endpoints properly.
-The easiest way is to make sure your tests run serially, clearing test fixtures after every test with `test.after.always` before the next one begins.
+Your tests likely change the database.
+Using `test()` means they run concurrently, which may cause one test to affect another.
+Instead if you use `test.serial()` then the tests will run one at a time.
+You can then clean up your database between test runs, making the tests more predictable.

-There's a harder way (which allows you to run parallel tests), where you create separate Mongoose connections for each test.
-You'll also have to modify your Schemas to support this behavior.
-More information can be found [here](https://github.com/nodkz/mongodb-memory-server#several-mongoose-connections-simultaneously)
+You could run tests concurrently if you create separate Mongoose connections for each test.
+This is harder to set up, though.
+More information can be found [here](https://github.com/nodkz/mongodb-memory-server#several-mongoose-connections-simultaneously).